The path to 2 billion

 Of course our supply is highly dictated by overall cattle numbers.
 Experts assume we’re going to peak out on fed cattle numbers next year, and then likely see lower inventories as we enter a 10- to 12-year kind of normal cattle cycle.

-We know brand supply has benefited from the most recent herd rebuilding but that’s not necessarily going to be the case for the next five to eight years as we head into this cycle downturn.
+We know brand supply has benefitted from the most recent herd rebuilding but that’s not necessarily going to be the case for the next five to eight years as we head into this cycle downturn.
 It’s hard to predict but it could be something like a peak of 26.8 million and then a decline of a couple million head at the cycle bottom.

 In the early years of the CAB program, to increase supply, we’d license another packer.
 Could we pick up additional supply by licensing another one now?
 Perhaps, but today 85% of the North American packing base already certifies product for the brand.
 We anticipate that number remaining stable.